Written By: David Statman

 Asbestos abatement is the process of removing or repairing asbestos from a building that contains the mineral.
 This could be asbestos in drywall, around electrical wiring, or in insulation for ducts and pipes or in attics.

 When duct or pipe insulation in a building contains asbestos, you should hire an abatement professional.
 They will inspect the area and determine if the asbestos has been disturbed or is flaky, which means it’s more likely to be disturbed and break apart.
-When asbestos is contact, it is not yet harmful.
+When asbestos is compact, it is not yet harmful.
 It’s only dangerous when airborne fibers contaminate the air after breaking from the insulation.

 The professional may just contain the asbestos rather than removing it, but any asbestos in a home, office or another building should be abated because of any future risks of disturbance and exposure.
 Asbestos insulation can be contained but it’s recommended to remove it.